Brickvention is the premier convention event for the Australian LEGO® Fan Community.

-During the Public Expo days on the Saturday and Sunday there will be a kiosk inside the Exhibition Building, selling food and drink.
+During the Public Expo days on the Saturday and Sunday there will be a cafe inside the Royal Exhibition Building selling food and drink.
 If you wish to have something more substantial, you are invited to obtain a pass-out so you can enjoy the many cafes/restaurants located near the venue.
 We request that no external food be brought into the venue.

 Brickvention will be located at: The Royal Exhibition Building, Nicholson Street, Carlton, Victoria.

-The Public Expo days will run from 9am to 5.30pm on Saturday the 14th and Sunday the 15th of January, 2017.
+The Public Expo days will run from 9am to 5.30pm on Saturday the 29th and 9am to 4pm Sunday the 20st of January, 2019.